FragLand/minestat/Perl/Minecraft-ServerStatus/README.md

   Minecraft::ServerStatus::init("minecraft.frag.land", 25565);
 ```

 The above function connects to the specified Minecraft server using an address and port.
+If the port number is omitted, the
+default port, 25565, is used.
 You may also specify the TCP timeout:

 ```perl
   Minecraft::ServerStatus::init("minecraft.frag.land", 25565, 3);